Home

 Bark: Brown, thick, furrowed

-Where: Near the coast below 5000 feet
+Where: Near the south coast of Oregon

 Sugar PineSugar Pine